 5. Add wax or another sealant if needed (or preferred)

 If you are using traditional style chalk paint, you will need to seal it with a wax or another sealant for durability and can get creative with the range of wax options available.
 If you’re using a self-sealing chalk paint like Lazy Range or Al Fresco you will not need to so this step.
 However, you can add wax for decorative effect if you want to age or highlight detail on your project.

 6. Admire your work

 Stand back and look over your ‘new’ piece of furniture.
 Be sure to snap an “after” picture to show everyone the transformation – including us!

 Chalk paint is the secret to transforming your drab pine furniture into a stunning statement piece.
 At Frenchic, we stock a range of chalk paint colours and textures.
-If you’re a beginner or pressed for time, you’re going to love our Lazy Range – simply paint and go!
+If you’re a beginner or pressed for time, you’re going to love our easy-to-use Lazy Range and Al Fresco Inside-Outside Range!
 Upcycling has never been easier.

 Ready to get started?
-Take a look at our full range of furniture painting products that are suitable to use on anything from a brand new side table to a vintage dining room cabinet to children’s toys and nursery furniture.
+Take a look at our full range of furniture painting products that are suitable to use on anything from a brand new side table, IKEA flat pack or vintage dining room cabinet to children’s toys, nursery furniture or even your kitchen.
 We know you’ll love our range as much as we do!